-4.1 Support a feasibility study for the development of the area surrounding Regal Cinemas or another area as an entertainment, sports, and leisure precinct.
+4.1 Support a feasibility study for the development of the area surrounding Regal Cinemas as an entertainment, sports, and leisure precinct.

-Description Timing Funding Responsible

-Тор Medium Lower Source Organizations

-Priority Priority Priority

-1-2 years 3-5 years 6-10 years

-This large site presents a unique opportunity for the development of an indoor sports arena and entertainment/cultural complex, with outside dining/entertainment, and hotel / meeting facilities.
-Consider a "main street" with shopfronts and wide sidewalks to form an attractive pedestrian and gathering precinct. • City Developers City DMO
+Description Timing Funding Source Responsible Organizations Priority Priority Priority 1-2 years 3-5 years 6-10 years This large site presents a unique opportunity for the development of an indoor sports arena and entertainment/cultural complex, with outside dining/entertainment, and hotel / meeting facilities.
+Consider a "main street" with shopfronts and wide sidewalks to form an attractive pedestrian and gathering precinct.
+City Developers City DMO